sergyDwhiz/URL-Shortener/docs/README.md

+### About
 This project is a URL shortener service built with Node.js, Express, and MongoDB.
 It provides an API for creating short URLs from original URLs and redirecting from the short URLs to the original URLs.
+Users also have to choice to create a short URL from their own custom codes.
+This helps for easier rememberance.

 ## Features